 In this theme options area, you can change all the fonts on your site using the 800+ Google fonts and changing the size and layout.
 To start this edition, you need to select ON in the Use Custom Fonts.

 Question.
 If you do not set ON in the first option of this panel, the other changes will not affect you, so please follow the attachment image.
 You also will be able to set your font line spacing, weight, line height, and font size.
 The first subtab of ‘typography is for header navigation and menu elements, and the second sub-tab is for body elements.

 Color – Theme Options #

-In this area of your theme documentation, you will be able to edit/change colors of your site, the site main color is called as ‘Global Color’ and you also can change the footer color and header color for light or ink colors.
+In this area of your Ink WordPress Theme documentation, guide & tutorial, you will be able to edit/change the colors of your site.
+The site’s primary color is called ‘Global Color’ and you also can change the footer color and header color for light or ink stains.